oh1h0ney/Git-Book-Library/README.md

 ```
 // TODO
- - Windows keymap no added yet, add it in a short time
  - One link in windows floder not work, fixed it next time
  - One link in 工具类网站 not work, fixed it next time
+ - Some Windows skill have not pick up yet, need some time to do it.
 ```